This is the ultimate guide for parents who are considering or choosing a preschool for their child.

 Oftentimes, when you talk to preschool directors, you will find that they like to emphasize their education method.

-Parents are, therefore, led to believe that they should pick a right preschool based on the marketed philosophy.
+Parents are, therefore, led to believe that they should pick the right preschool based on the marketed philosophy.

 However, preschools do not need any accreditation to use the names of those education methods.
-Subscribing to a philosophy does not guarantee it will deliver the same type or the same quality across the board.
+Subscribing to philosophy does not guarantee it will deliver the same type or the same quality across the board.

 Your child’s experience will mostly be shaped by the teachers, the environment, and the policies of the preschool.